 Tung oil offers low moisture-resistance qualities and can get removed if exposed to constant water or moisture.

 Cleaning and Maintenance

 It’s easier to clean and maintain a polyurethane finish than Tung oil because the sealer doesn’t absorb stains, dirt, or dust, and you can use a liquid-based cleaner without damaging its finish.

 Tung oil is harder to clean and maintain as it has a softer finish that accumulates dirt and filth while and after drying, you must clean it more often, and it doesn’t have a high moisture-resistant finish that prevents water penetration so you can’t use liquid-based cleaner.

 It’s difficult to choose between these two finishes, but here are a few factors to consider to make your decision easier:

-- Budget – If you have a low budget, use polyurethane because it costs less.
+- Budget: Use polyurethane if you have a low budget as it costs less.